ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Rosuvastatin tablets are a prescription medicine that contains a cholesterol-lowering medicine called rosuvastatin.

-• reduce the risk of stroke, heart attack, and the need for procedures to improve blood flow to the heart called arterial revascularization in adults who do not have known heart disease but do have certain additional risk factors.
+• to reduce the risk of major adverse cardiovascular (CV) events, such as death from cardiovascular disease, heart attack, stroke, the need for procedures to improve blood flow to the heart called arterial revascularization in adults who do not have known heart disease but do have certain additional risk factors.

-• lower the level of low-density lipoprotein (LDL) cholesterol or “bad” cholesterol in adults with primary hyperlipidemia.
+• lower the level of low-density lipoprotein (LDL-C) cholesterol or “bad” cholesterol in adults with primary hyperlipidemia.

 • slow the buildup of fatty deposits (plaque) in the walls of blood vessels.